betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 - 'Min/Max Selection Price' will ensure that the lay price for any runner is within price range of 1.5 and 10.
 We will delete this condition completely and replace it with a condition called 'Bet on my favourites only' We will do this in the next section of the tutorial.

-All These conditions must be met before the strategy will trigger any bet.
+All of these conditions will need to be met before any bet can be placed to the exchange.

 ###- Conditions